sksoumik/programming_notes/README.md

 A baseline is the result of a very basic model/solution.
 You generally  create a baseline and then try to make more complex solutions in order  to get a better result.
 If you achieve a better score than the baseline, it is good.

+##### Benchmarking

+It a process of measuring the performance of a company's products, services, or processes against those of another business considered to be the best in the industry, aka “best in class.”
+The point of **benchmarking** is to identify internal opportunities for improvement.
+The same concept applies for the ML use cases as well.
+For example, It's a tool, comparing how well one ML method does at performing a specific task compared to another ML method which is already known as the best in that category.

 ## GAN